GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

+# GIGNEY BACKEND
+This is the backend REST API for Gigney

-# Backend Localhost Setup and Deployment Guide
+# Backend Localhost Setup and Deployment Guide (Final Version)

 # Summary:
-This is a setup guide on how to run the backend application on your localhost
+This is a setup guide on how to run the backend application on your localhost.
+It contains instructions predominantly about:
+-   Setting up AWS configuration through AWS CLI
+-   Localhost database configuration
+-   Backend local deployment

 # Pre-requisites: